chbrown/scripts/README.md

 Uses `ssh -C` and `pg_dump` but that's about it.
 You'll need to `dropdb` and `createdb`, etc., yourself.

-# pip-update-all
+# pip-more

+Mostly foreach-type calls for Python packages, mainly using `pip`.

-Simply do a `pip install -U <package>` on all your installed packages.
+* Simply do a `pip install -U <package>` on all your installed packages:

-    pip-update-all
+        pip-more update

+* Print out Python's `sys.path`:

+        pip-more paths

+* Uninstall (some) Python packages that are linked with their own `.pth` files:

+        pip-more clean

 # ppjson